newsdev/stevedore/TESTING.md

   - If you click on a result, then click off the modal, is the search still there (and in the URL bar)?
   - If there are any analyses (like the EmailSenderAnalysis) do those work?
   - Are saved searches prepopulated in the saved search bar?
+  - Does clicking on a saved search work?
   - If you click on a result, then press the arrow keys, does it load the next result?
 (And does the page scroll downward to that result's scrollTop?)
+  - Stevedore header link works